Interview with Natasja Kremers

 Today we kick off with our first interview and we couldn’t be any happier that it’s with Tasj of Natasja Kremers fame.
-Tasj has been shooting for ages and the fact that she still loves it and is producing epic images is a huge inspiration for everyone else.
+Tasj has been shooting for fucking AGES (sorry Tasj) and the fact that she still loves it and is producing epic images is a huge inspiration for everyone else.
 Once you’ve checked out her stuff below, make sure you go check out her stuff on Insta.

 How did you get started in shooting weddings?

 I just kind of fell into it after studying photography for 3 years back in the early 90s.
 I had wanted to get into fashion, that was always the direction I felt I was most drawn to but then black and white street photography also really appealed to me too.
 In my final year of studies I fell pregnant, it wasn’t planned and I ended up being a single mum for a few years so my photography was put on hold while I travelled and worked away with my now husband Desy.
 Weddings just kind of fell in my lap when friends kept asking me if I could photograph theirs.
 When Jordan, my eldest son, was about 10ish I quit my part time job at Witchery and started my business photographing.

 Your photography has a real raw ‘behind the scenes’ feel about it with the moments you capture, but you also make brides look beautiful and grooms look badass – what’s your secret?

 I guess I focus on being myself when I shoot.
 I’ve always felt if I were myself it would somehow be a mirror for people I photographed to let them be themselves and feel more comfortable, does that make sense?
 Photographing what you are drawn to is important and that also relates to letting go and not worrying so much about what you are supposed to photograph but instead photographing what you love and letting that guide you.
 After a while, putting out there what you love you and what you are drawn to, you attract the kind of clients who want you to capture that for them.
 Honesty and real emotions.